jishnume/computational_fluid_dynamics_jishnu/start_with_c++/problem_statements.md

 - **Task 2** - Is the sphere lying at the origin ?
 How to find out if this yes or no ?

-  Hint: This can be found out by calculating the distance between the centre of the sphere and the origin.
+  *Hint*: This can be found out by calculating the distance between the centre of the sphere and the origin.

   * Find out the distance of the sphere from the origin of the coordinate space
   * Can you think some other ways in which it can be done without calculating the distance ?
 Can you write a program to incorporate such a logic if you have found one ?
 (I guess this is pretty evident !!)